eventfarm/marketo-client/README.md

 By default, Marketo sets the type of sync operation (`action`) to `createOrUpdate` and the `lookupField` to `email`.
 If using those defaults:
 - Email is not required; if an email is not included in a lead array, Marketo will create a lead without an email.
 - When an email is included, Marketo will search for existing leads with that email.
 If one is found, Marketo will update the found lead with the data sent; if one is not found, Marketo will create a new lead with the data sent.
-- NOTE: If Marketo finds more than one lead with the same email, none of the leads will be updated.

 ```php
 <?php